TRMSC/bludit-smart-theme/README.md

 Use the class `share` for html elements to open the share dialog when it is clicked.

+### Impede alt tag buttons

+Smart series creates alt tag buttons for images by default.
+Exclude images from implementing such a button by adding the class `no-alt` to that img elements.
+Screen readers can still capture the alt tag from within code.

 ## License notes

 This repository is based on the [MIT licensed](https://github.com/bludit/bludit/blob/main/LICENSE) theme ["Alternative"](https://github.com/bludit/bludit/tree/main/bl-themes/alternative) of the [Bludit package](https://github.com/bludit/bludit) (Copyright (c) 2015-2021 Diego Najar).